ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/redtrictwebsite.md

-# Magento 1 Restrict Website
+# Magento Restrict Website

 This guide is to show you how you can Password and or IP restrict a website.
 This is most common for staging or development websites.
+This guide is for the Nginx web service and is applicable for Magento 1 or Magento 2.

 ## htpasswd File ##